DIY Chalk Paint: How to Make Colored Chalk Paint

 What you choose to do with your project once the chalk paint has dried will depend on the look you prefer and durability needed.
 You might choose to leave the paint as-is and let gentle wear and tear create an aged patina.
-A distressed look can be achieved by lightly sanding edges until the original finish shows through, this technique but does not offer any protection from further weathering.
-To protect a piece from moderate use, a finishing wax can be applied with a rag, and for the most durable finish, a clear coat of polyurethane is recommended.
+A distressed look can be achieved by lightly sanding edges until the original finish shows through, though this technique does not offer any protection from further weathering.
+To protect a piece from moderate use, a finishing wax can be applied with a rag.
+For the most durable finish, a clear coat of polyurethane is recommended.

 Chalk paint comes in any color imaginable, but some of the most common chalk paint colors include: